A group of teenagers explores the contemporary art at the Pulitzer Arts Foundation in St. Louis.

 Another fantastic and free attraction, the Saint Louis Science Center specializes in “Aha!” moments.
 As you test the laws of physics, sneak by a life-size, animatronic Tyrannosaurus rex, explore the night sky and build a replica of the Gateway Arch, you’ll ask and answer hundreds of questions.
 You might also consider paying for a special exhibition or a film at the OMNIMAX Theater if something sparks your interest.

-The St. Louis Kaplan Feldman Holocaust Museum can help teenagers learn about the Holocaust.
+The St. Louis Kaplan Feldman Holocaust Museum includes an exhibit about propaganda.

 A significant destination and an indispensable resource for the entire region, the St. Louis Kaplan Feldman Holocaust Museum reopened on Nov.
 2, 2022, after a two-year, $21 million renovation and expansion.
 Entering the museum, visitors are met with a bright, airy space, where they can take a break and take a breath during their visit.
 The main exhibition begins with wedding photos, family photos and class photos as well as information about the lifestyles, traditions and values of Jewish communities in Europe so that visitors can better understand what was broken and shattered during the Holocaust.
 Then, the voices of survivors who relocated to St. Louis guide them through vignettes exploring the history of anti-Semitism, the rise of Nazism, World War I and its aftermath, Kristallnacht, the ghetto system, death marches, the liberation of the camps, the lasting impact of the Holocaust and more.
 Continuing its mission to teach visitors how to reject hatred, promote understanding and inspire change, the museum pairs its main exhibition with the Impact Lab, where visitors can absorb the lessons of the Holocaust and apply them to today’s global issues.